satyaidk/Netflix-Clone-Project/README.md

 - HTML for structuring the content.
 - CSS3 for styling and layout, including media queries for responsiveness.
 - JavaScript for implementing interactive features and fetching external data.
-- GitHub for version control and collaboration
+- GitHub for version control and collaboration & deploy using GitHub actions.